About

 Published May 9, 2024

 At Miss Hall’s School, protecting the safety, health, and wellbeing of our students is, and always will be, our primary concern.
-The appointment in 2023 of a Dean of Wellness, a reimagining of students’ Personal Teams, and more time for social-emotional learning (SEL) are some of the ways that we work to ensure students are healthy, safe, and supported.
+The appointment in 2023 of a Dean of Wellness, a reimagining of students’ Personal Teams, and more time for social-emotional learning are some of the ways that we work to ensure students are healthy, safe, and supported.

-Third-party Investigation
+Neutral Investigation

 Because it is important that everyone involved has the opportunity to share their perspectives and information at their own pace, the Aleta Law team will continue to make themselves available to anyone who wishes to talk with them in the future.
+We encourage anyone with information pertaining to child abuse or sexual misconduct at Miss Hall’s School to contact:

 Kai McGintee (she/her), Managing Director - kmcgintee@aletalaw.com or